electric-cloud/EC-ESX/help/procedures/CreateResourceFromVM/preface.md

 Store information about a virtual machine and create
-            CloudBees Flow resources.
+            CloudBees CD resources.
 This procedure only works if the guest has VMware tools installed on it.